samaig/transactionManager/README.md

 - amend the spring.datasource connection properties in the `application.yml` file with the correct values for your db

 # Create Database
-- create database with name: drex
+- create database with name: zilch
 ```sql
 CREATE DATABASE zilch
 ```